Word by Word

 On Sunday I ventured out to a giant, outdoor plant and garden sale wearing a heavy sweatshirt and jeans, tbick socks, wool cap, winter jacket and boots.
 It was windy, and while the rain wasn’t heavy, at times it felt like ice pellets.
 And I became so thoroughly chilled as when I got home, grabbed a blanket and made hot tea, it took awhile to warm up.

 But there are hundreds of shades of green here and I don’t mean dozens.
-And I bought five tomato plants and some other beauties so planting them is on the agenda.
+Flowers blooming everywhere.
+And I bought five tomato plants and other beauties so planting them is on the agenda.

 Last week I was advising writers to affiliate with other writers for support, comraderie, and knowledge.
 On the surface this might seem like a simplistic or glib suggestion.
-But let’s go further on this topic.
+But let’s delve deeper about this topic.

-Years ago, I met a woman in Portland—I’ve since lost track of her—who once told me that it wasn’t until she was in her late thirties that she realized how vastly different her life might have been if only she’d had a mentor.
-It was spoken with regret, sadness, and a deep knowing about what she might have achieved more.
-Lived her dreams.
+Years ago, I met a woman in Portland who once told me that it wasn’t until she was in her late thirties that she realized how vastly different her life might have been if only she’d had a mentor.
+It was spoken with regret, sadness, and a deep knowing about what she might have achieved.
+How she might have lived her most precious dreams.
 But there weren’t many female mentors around when we growing up.
 In my case it was teachers and librarians.
 In her forties, she went back to school and earned a master’s degree and changed professions.
+And eventually found mentors while pursuing her degree.

-And there’s a tribe of thousands still living and countless others who have passed on.
+And there’s a tribe of thousands of authors still living and countless others who have passed on.
 Aren’t we incredibly fortunate?

-Naturally we read a lot.
-Our eyes dance along word after word.
-Our powerful brains render stories as if on a movie screen within.
-Drink in the exotic smells of a Marakesh bazaar, follows a character transforming from victim to survivor, or a nerd becomes a warrior.
+Mentors can be found in books, of course.
+Because one of a writer’s main pursuit is to read widely. {If you don’t you’re in the wrong field, by the way.} Our eyes dance along word after word.
+Our powerful brains render stories as if playing on a magical movie screen streaming within.
+We drink in the exotic smells of a Marrakesh bazaar or muck around a Midwestern farm, follow a character transforming from victim to survivor, or a nerd becomes a warrior.

-But writers need to look around.
-Beyond our doubts, our latest not-so great chapter, and coping with a not-enough-alone time-schedule.
+But writers need to look around at the wider world, and deeply analyze our favorite stories along with the habits of the people who wrote them.
+And then study the legacies of writers outside your genre: colunistis and opinion writers, podcasters, graphic novelists, science writers, and those who create how-to books.
+We need to gaze far afield, beyond our doubts, our latest not-so great chapter, and coping with a not-enough-alone-time schedule.
 We need to seek out big-hearted souls who will suggest strategies for getting words on the page, for crafting intricate plots, and then for getting our words out into the world.
 We need to meet writers who can throw an arm around our weary shoulders.
 We need to stay engaged.

 Some mentors we’ll find in books, some we’ll meet, some we’ll hire to help us along.
 But don’t ever forget: this is not a go-it-alone profession.